bomberstudios/me/about.md

 You may have used some of the projects I've created if you've written ActionScript or used Fireworks or Sketch.

 This is my personal site, where I write about life, the universe and everything.
-Though I tend to gravitate towards design, technology and personal reflections).
+Though I tend to gravitate towards design, technology and personal reflections.

 I started it for a variety of reasons, some of which are: